splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-terraformconfig.rst

 SOC user API access token
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To obtain your :ref:`user API access token <admin-api-access-tokens>`:

-* Go to Observability Cloud.
-In :guilabel:`Settings`, select your avatar or name to access your :guilabel:`Personal information`.
+#.
+Go to Observability Cloud and select :guilabel:`Settings`.
+#.
+Select your avatar or name on the top to access your :guilabel:`Personal information`.
 Your user API access token is available on the right corner.
-* Use the :new-page:`Splunk Observability Cloud API <https://dev.splunk.com/observability/reference/api/integrations/latest>` to retrieve the name of the token.

 AWS token
 ^^^^^^^^^^^^^^^^^^^^^

-TBC
+Retrieve your AWS token in the AWS IAM console.

 Configure the connection
 -------------------------------------------